 New photos reveal the Zaha Hadid Architectss-designed Changsha Meixihu International Culture and Art Centre nearing completion in China.
-Is Due for completion this summer.
+Is Due for completion this Fall.
 The 1 Million 150 thousand square ft, cultural complex is located beside Meixi Lake in Changsha, the capital of the Hunan province.
 It contains a theater, contemporary art museum and a smaller multi-purpose venue, in three sinuous, petal-shaped buildings.

 Embodying values of functionality, elegance and innovation, the Changsha Meixi Lake International Culture & Arts Center aims to become the new cultural and civic node for the city of Changsha, and well as global cultural destination, when the project broke ground in 2015.

 Although these civic institutions are uniquely defined and separate, they supply each other in all respects within its setting with plazas offering visitors a tapestry-like sequence of urban ambiances that relate to the different institutions, inject the site with urban vitality.